rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    - Can have values in rst syntax, as markup in there will be recognized.
 Thus remember to escape special characters with a backslash, if needed (e.g. to render ":abc:def:" as it is you need to input "\:abc\:def\:")
+   Here below a description of these fields:

 .. authors (AUTHOR INPUT).
 Provide the author(s) as comma separated items.
 Affiliations should be included here if needed in round brackets after each author.
-Affiliations shared by more authors need to be re-typed.
-Authors followed by an asterix will be marked and displayed as "corresponding author".
-The program will parse and correctly layout of all these informations in latex/pdf.
+Affiliations shared by more authors need to be re-typed. "corresponding author(s)" should be followed by an asterix.
+   The program will parse and correctly layout of all these informations in latex/pdf (e.g., avoiding repeated affiliations, and rendering "corresponding author" if an asterix is found).
    In html there is no such processing and the text below will be displayed as it is, after removing all asterixs.